Is Exercise Safe during Pregnancy? Physical Activity when Pregnant

 No. While I am a strong advocate for exercising when pregnant; not all women can participate in physical activity due to a medical condition.
 What every pregnant mama needs to do before starting a prenatal fitness program is to get medical clearance from their doctor.

-From the benefits of physical activity to the precautions to take, I cover it all in my comprehensive online pregnancy health, fitness and wellbeing program.
+From the benefits of physical activity to the precautions to take, I cover it all in my comprehensive online prenatal health and fitness program.

 Are you wondering if physical activity is safe for all pregnant women?